Who We Are

 Board Member

 Charlene McGriff is the proud mother of two and grandmother of seven.
 She is a leader in the non-profit community of Lancaster, South Carolina.
 Ms. McGriff is a graduate of Brookstone College and attended the University of South Carolina – Lancaster.
 She is also a graduate of the Carolina Leadership Program.
-From 1995 to present, Ms. McGriff has served as the Executive Director of Palmetto Citizens Against Sexual Assault, an organization which serves Lancaster, Chester, and Fairfield Counties, and, in that capacity, she is responsible for developing budgets, raising money, marketing the services offered by the organization, and serving as a liaison with the community.
-Her community involvement includes: Lancaster County Council representing District 2, past chairperson of Lancaster County School Board from 2006-2009 and member for 16 years; co-founder and member of Adopt-A-Leader Mentor Program; past chair of the SC Coalition Against Domestic Violence and Sexual Assault; past president of the SC Network of Children Advocacy Centers; past member of Board of Directors of CareNet; member of the Lancaster County Partners for Youth Board of Directors; member of Lancaster County First Steps; past vice president of the Board of Directors for The Lancaster Children’s Home; member of Lancaster Rotary; member of USC-Lancaster Educational Foundation; and, member of the Coalition for Healthy Youth.
+Ms. McGriff is the past Executive Director of Palmetto Citizens Against Sexual Assault, an organization which serves Lancaster, Chester, and Fairfield Counties.
+Her community involvement includes: Lancaster County Council representing District 2, past chairperson of Lancaster County School Board from 2006-2009 and member for 16 years; co-founder and member of Adopt-A-Leader Mentor Program; past chair of the SC Coalition Against Domestic Violence and Sexual Assault; past president of the SC Network of Children Advocacy Centers; past member of Board of Directors of CareNet; member of the Lancaster County Partners for Youth Board of Directors; member of Lancaster County First Steps; past vice president of the Board of Directors for The Lancaster Children’s Home; member of Lancaster Rotary; chair of USC-Lancaster Educational Foundation; and, member of the Coalition for Healthy Youth.
 Ms. McGriff is an active member of Mount Moriah AME Zion Church and serves as the chairperson of the Finance Committee.
-She received the 2011 Lancaster County School District Hall of Fame Award and 2011 NAACP Pioneer Award.
+She received the 2011 Lancaster County School District Hall of Fame Award, the 2011 NAACP Pioneer Award, and the Order of the Palmetto Award in 2024 from Governor Henry McMaster.
+This award is given to South Carolinians who demonstrate extraordinary lifetime achievement, service, and contributions of national or statewide significance.

 Steve Sherrill